-Subsequent to the end of the first quarter of fiscal 2018, the Company announced the acquisition of taskforce - Management on $Demand\ AG$ ("taskforce"), a German based professional services firm founded in 2007 that provides clients with senior interim management and project management expertise.
-The Company paid initial consideration of €6.0 million (approximately \$7.1 million) for all of the outstanding shares of taskforce in a combination of cash and restricted stock, and agreed to make additional earn-out payments based upon performance for calendar years 2017, 2018 and 2019.
-For the twelve months ended December 31, 2016, taskforce revenues were approximately £12 million (\$13.3 million).
-Results of operations of taskforce will be included in the Company's consolidated statement of operations beginning in the quarter ending November 25, 2017.
+During the second quarter of fiscal 2018, the Company completed its acquisition of taskforce, a German based professional services firm founded in 2007 that provides clients with senior interim management and project management expertise.
+The Company paid initial consideration of €5.8 million (approximately \$6.9 million translated to U.S. dollars based on exchange rates at the date of acquisition) for all of the outstanding shares of taskforce in a combination of cash and restricted stock.
+In addition, the purchase agreement requires additional earn-out payments resulting from application of a formula based upon Adjusted EBITDA (as defined in the purchase agreement) for calendar years 2017, 2018 and 2019.
+The estimated fair value of these additional earn-out payments are recorded as contingent consideration at a discounted liability in the Company's Consolidated Balance Sheet for €5.5 million (approximately \$6.5 million translated to U.S. dollars based on exchange rates at the date of acquisition) as of November 25, 2017.
+The contingent consideration is subject to revision until ultimately settled and such adjustments are recorded through the Company's Statement of Operations.
+For the twelve months ended December 31, 2016, taskforce revenues were approximately €12 million (\$13.3 million).
+Results of operations of taskforce are included in the Company's consolidated statement of operations in the quarter ending November 25, 2017, including revenue of \$3.7 million and pre-tax income of \$0.3 million.